Love and First Sight

 On his first day at a new school, blind sixteen-year-old Will Porter accidentally groped a girl on the stairs, sat on another student in the cafeteria, and somehow drove a classmate to tears.
 High school can only go up from here, right?

 As Will starts to find his footing, he develops a crush on a sweet but shy girl named Cecily.
-And despite his fear that having a girlfriend will make him inherently dependent on someone sighted, the two of them grow closer and closer.
-Then … Continue reading
+And despite his fear that having a girlfriend will make him inherently dependent on someone sighted, the two of them grow closer and … Continue reading

 It Looks Like This